JRMeyer/jrmeyer.github.io/about.md

 <br/>
 <br/>

-My name's Josh and I'm an NSF Graduate Research Fellow and PhD student at the University of Arizona.
-My research is mainly on automatic speech recognition, but I do some Natural Language Processing and general Machine Learning as well.
-I also have a close eye on Artificial Intelligence.
+My name's Josh and I'm an NSF Graduate Research Fellow and PhD candidate at the University of Arizona.
+My research is on automatic speech recognition, but I do some Natural Language Processing and general Machine Learning as well.
+I also keep a close eye on Artificial Intelligence.
 This blog is some of what I'm learning along the way.

 <br/>
 <br/>